Mashed Potato Nuggets are crispy on the outside, soft on the inside, and such a delicious way to use up leftover mashed potatoes!

 More toddler recipes and picky eating resources

-If you’re looking for more easy recipes to cook with your toddler, try this Mini Chicken Quesadilla.
+If you’re looking for more easy recipes to cook with your toddler, try this Mini Broccoli Quesadilla or this Mini Chicken Quesadilla.
 Toddlers LOVE putting together their own personal mini quesadillas, and it’s a great hands-on recipe for them.

 If you’re looking for just a simple fun dessert to make with your toddler, try making Jello with Fruit using fruit juice instead of artificially flavored boxed jello mix.